 A Natural Problem Solver

-At work and in the classroom, Haley Weinstein, E and ME’21, isn’t afraid to tackle big challenges
+At work and in the classroom, Haley Weinstein, E’21, isn’t afraid to tackle big challenges

-Haley Weinstein, E and ME’21, electrical engineering, has always had an innate curiosity about topics outside her range of expertise ― along with the work ethic needed to figure them out.
+Haley Weinstein, E’21, electrical engineering, has always had an innate curiosity about topics outside her range of expertise ― along with the work ethic needed to figure them out.
 “I’ve always looked at devices and wondered how they work,” says Weinstein.
 “Computers, phones, TVs, and other electronics are fascinating to me.”

 A native of Boulder, Colorado, Weinstein decided to turn that curiosity into an engineering career after she spent a summer working as an intern at the National Institute of Standards and Technology (NIST).